Pythonaire/HAP-Python-Packet-Bridge/README.md

     - send the sensor data to other http connected units

 The actually Adafruit driver version doesnt support the RHReliableDatagram functions.
-On other hand, i use this code for battery powered sensor devices.
-In case of bad transmissions, the handling of "bad packets" can leads into long cycles of send/receive action until the packet is reliable transmitted, that could drain the battery fast.
+On other hand, i made this repository to transmit data form a battery powered sensor devices (Adafruit Feather M0 RFM69).
+In case of bad transmissions, the handling of "bad packets" can leads into long cycles of send/receive actions until the packet is reliable transmitted, that could drain the battery fast.
-Because of that, on the sensor side i use the RHDatagram library, a bit higher "Reliability" than the RHGeneric driver, but without ACK etc.
+Because of that, on the sensor side i use the RHDatagram library, a bit higher "Reliability" than the pure RHGeneric driver, but without ACK etc.
 By using the GPIO event control, it's a good idea to debounce the signal detection on the receiver.
 200ms works good for me.